 (#1084)NOTE 7—OWE networks are promiscuous and do not require any prior relationship between the ESS and STA.
 There is a guarantee of confidentiality of the communication between the STA and AP but there is no authentication.
 OWE networks are therefore not suited to situations where detection of a rouge access point is necessary or where networks require definitive identification of associated STAs.

 The last step is key management.
-The authentication process, whether SAE authentication or FILS authentication utilizing Authentication frames or IEEE 802.1X authentication utilizing Data frames post association, (#1084)or the OWE exchange utilizing association frames creates cryptographic keys shared between the cryptographic endpoints—the AP and STA, or the IEEE 802.1X AS and the STA, when using (#1084)SAE/FILS/OWE or IEEE Std 802.1X, respectively.
+The authentication process, whether SAE authentication or FILS authentication or IEEE 802.1X authentication utilizing Authentication frames or IEEE 802.1X authentication utilizing Data frames post association, (#1084)or the OWE exchange utilizing association frames creates cryptographic keys shared between the cryptographic endpoints—the AP and STA, or the IEEE 802.1X AS and the STA, when using (#1084)SAE/FILS/OWE or IEEE Std 802.1X, respectively.
 When using IEEE Std 802.1X, the AS transfers these keys to the AP, and the AP and STA uses one of the key confirmation handshakes, e.g., the 4-way handshake or FT 4-way handshake, to complete security association establishment.
 When using SAE authentication or OWE(#1084) there is no AS and therefore no key transfer; the 4-way handshake is performed directly between the AP and STA.
 The key confirmation handshake indicates when the link has been secured by the keys and is ready to allow normal data traffic and protected robust Management frames.
 When FILS authentication is performed, the key confirmation is performed using association frames.
 Hence, no additional handshake is necessary.

 When FT is not enabled, a STA BSS transitioning(#1600) within an ESS establishes a new PMKSA by one of the five schemes: